leolimasa/nova/ideas/language_goals.md

 ## Readable

 The syntax should be simple with as few keywords as possible.
+Few symbols.
+Focus on consistency.

 **The language should be consistent everywhere.**